 - Select your realtek audio device

-If for some reason, you don't see the option Playback devices or sound settings when you click on the speaker icon, you can enable Realtek digital output using Control Panel.
+If for some reason, you don't see the option Playback device or sound settings when you click on the speaker icon, you can enable Realtek digital output using the Control Panel.
 Here is how:

 - Click on Start, then search for Control Panel

-- In Control Panel, select Hardware and Sound
+- In the Control Panel, select Hardware and Sound

 - Click on Sound

 - Select your realtek device and set it as default